profile

 READ POST

-I look at Father, and in spite of having prepared myself for a lot, I have to bite my teeth together not to show my shock.
-He is hardly recognisable.
-Completely starved and wrecked.
-Were you forwarded this email?
-Subscribe here for more.
+Limited ventilation and perpetually occupied rooms left a distinctive staleness in the air, compounded by the constant fog of cigarette and cigar smoke.
+This wasn’t Givenchy, but it was the authentic aroma of democracy under threat.
 The Breezer - the joyride for a curious mind: A weekly newsletter from Steve Winduss at the Batting the Breeze podcast.
 Spend a few minutes with me discovering historical snippets and fascinating facts related to the forthcoming week.
-Add to that updates...
+Add to that updates relating...

 READ POST

-On the first page of the first album, one stamp sat proudly in the centre.
-It was the only stamp on the page.
-It was special.
-It was a Penny Black.
-Were you forwarded this email?
-Subscribe here for more.
+Instead of attacking immediately, Wallace and Moray waited patiently.
+They watched as more and more English troops gathered on the north side of the bridge.
+The English mistook this Scottish restraint for weakness - perhaps even surrender.
 The Breezer - the joyride for a curious mind: A weekly newsletter from Steve Winduss at the Batting the Breeze podcast.
 Spend a few minutes with me discovering historical snippets and fascinating facts related to the forthcoming week.
-Add to that updates relating to the podcast, a touch of...
+Add to that updates...

 READ POST

-In court, as Judge Gary L. Lancaster delivered the guilty verdict, a stunned jury, lawyers and members of the public gaped as McArthur Wheeler blurted out...
-“But I wore the lemon juice!”
-Were you forwarded this email?
-Subscribe here for more.
+Tyrrell steadied himself, drew back his nocked bow and fired at the startled stag.
+The arrow ricocheted off a tree and plunged deep into William’s chest.
+William fell from his horse and, for a few lingering moments, bled to death on the forest floor.
 The Breezer - the joyride for a curious mind: A weekly newsletter from Steve Winduss at the Batting the Breeze podcast.
 Spend a few minutes with me discovering historical snippets and fascinating facts related to the forthcoming week.
 Add to that...

 READ POST